 My favorite and most refreshing choices in the summer are the fruit sorbets.
 These are dairy-free and made with fruit or juices.
 On a hot-summer day a zitrone(lemon) sorbet is perfection.

 My kids LOVE milkshakes!
 I mean love them!
 Our refrigerator is so small here in Germany our freezer space has no room for supplies.
 So, we head to Luigi’s!
-Milkshakes come in any flavor you would like to try ~
+Milkshakes come in any flavor you would like to try.

-Oops ~ what did I order?
+Oops ~ what Ice Cream did I order?

 Some Sundaes are made with a little alcohol, brandy or liquor.
 Be on the look out for schnapps or liquor in a sundae.
 Most menus have them listed separately.
-These adult treats are super special and delicious.
+These ice cream adult treats are super special and delicious.

 Remember you can order the same sundae without the alcohol – just ask them – ohne (oh-na) without or kein (no or none) alkohol.